eclipse-kuksa/kuksa-databroker/doc/kuksa_analysis/kuksa_use_cases.md

     Status: 🟢

-    Description: Provider publishes signals values to Databroker at a high frequency.
+    Description: Provider publishes signals values to Databroker at a high frequency according to the cycle time from the Vehicle Network.

 **Primary Actor:** Provider